Tam1SH/amethystate/README.md

 ### Schema drift detection

-`rpstate` records the schema hash and field types of all persistent fields on every run.
+`amethystate` records the schema hash and field types of all persistent fields on every run.
 If you change a field's type or add/remove fields without bumping the version, no migration runs—but the discrepancy is still noticed.

-On startup, `rpstate` compares the stored schema against the current code.
+On startup, `amethystate` compares the stored schema against the current code.
 Any mismatch produces a warning in the log:

 ```
 ⚠️  Schema drift detected in prefix 'app_settings'